nandub/hubot-irc/README.md

 This is the optional flag if your hubot should ignore `PRIVMSG` and `INVITE` commands.
 You can set the variable to anything.

+### IRC SASL

+SASL is a method that allows identification to services (NickServ) during the connection process, before anything else happens - therefore eliminating the need to /msg nickserv identify.
+Note: May be a requirement from some IRC hosts (freenode) when connecting from a public cloud provider (AWS).

 ### Configuring the variables on Heroku

     % heroku config:add HUBOT_IRC_SERVER="..."